-I have to occasionally tighten the fabric again as I punch, but not too often.
+I do find that even with the non-slip hoop, I have to occasionally tighten the fabric again as I punch, but not too often.

 If you want the fabric to stay tight the whole time you are punching, you will need a gripper strip frame.

 Learn more about getting started punching with the Beginner’s Guide to Punch Needle.